Stamps-Baxter Music Company: Copyrights

 The Stamps-Baxter company was careful to renew its copyrights under United States copyright law.
 The collections, not the individual songs, were copyrighted, so that anyone looking up records for the songs must know in which collection it was first published.
 Under current U. S. copyright law, works published between 1922 and 1963 will not enter public domain until 95 years after their initial year of copyright if the copyright was renewed.
 Thus, a Stamps-Baxter song last copyrighted in 1929 will enter public domain in 2024.

 There is also a claim to copyright on these songs.
 On October 16, 1998, three corporations, Brentwood-Benson Music Publishing, Inc., Stamps-Baxter Music, and Bridge Building Music, Inc., filed for copyright on "Glory Special" & 19,618 other titles.
 This large collection includes all of the Stamps-Baxter convention songs.
-Brentwood-Benson Music Publishing, Inc now owns Stamps-Baxter Music and Bridge Building Music.
-Therefore, the copyright is maintained by Brentwood-Benson Music Publishing, Inc.
+Universal Music Publishing International MGB Limited now owns Stamps-Baxter Music and Bridge Building Music.
+Therefore, the copyright is maintained by Universal Music Publishing International MGB Limited.